avallensAD/concrete5/readme.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-This repository contains Joomla application that can run on Azure app service with both ClearDB and MySQL inapp.
-If you wish to use MySQL inapp , it is recommended to use Environment variables.
+This repository contains a version of Concrete5 that can run on the Azure app service with both ClearDB and MySQL in-app.
+If you wish to use [MySQL in-app](https://azure.microsoft.com/en-us/blog/mysql-in-app-preview-app-service/), it is recommended to use Environment variables.

-To use Environment variables with Joomla application to pass in the database information , add the following constructor in configuration.php inside JConfig class.
-To use this with [MySQL in app feature](https://azure.microsoft.com/en-us/blog/mysql-in-app-preview-app-service/),  use the $_SERVER['MYSQLCONNSTR_localdb]' variable to get the database connection string.

-Add this code to application\config\database.php file in order to use environment variables or support **MySQL in-app**
+Add this code to application\config\database.php file in order to use environment variables and support **MySQL in-app**:

 ```
 <?php

 //Get Connection string
 $connectstr_dbhost = '';
 $connectstr_dbname = '';
 $connectstr_dbusername = '';